 Scholarships are awarded on a highly competitive basis.
 Recipients of the scholarship are also provided one Summer Scholars experience.
 Typically recipients have a 3.75 GPA and a 1350 SAT score or a 30 ACT score.
 Applicants must apply for admission through the Early Action process.
-A separate application, an essay and on-campus interview are required.
+A separate scholarship application is due by January 15.

 Eagles Fly For Leukemia Scholarship F

 One full-tuition scholarship awarded annually to a new freshman who has survived cancer in his or her lifetime.
 A seperate scholarship application is due by March 1.

 Father George Ruggieri, S.J.
 Memorial Scholarship * F